 One of the easiest and best ways to sign a document online is to use an electronic signature tool.
 This is a cloud-based app that makes adding e-signatures to any form of document a breeze.

-This is an ideal signature method for any and all document workflows — from small business to enterprise.
-What’s so great about this strategy is that you can use it for nearly every platform and document type.
+This is an ideal signature method for any and all document workflows — from small businesses to enterprises.
+This strategy is great because you can use it for nearly every platform and document type.
 It simplifies an otherwise complicated process.

 How to Sign Something Electronically With Signaturely

 SIgnaturely is an electronic signature tool that makes signing online documents easy.
-It’s free, easy-to-use, and by using it, you’ll be able to streamline your document workflow.
+It’s free and easy to use, and by using it, you’ll be able to streamline your document workflow.
 This will save you and your organization time, effort, and money.

-Signing any type of document is simple with Signaturely.
+Signing any document is simple with Signaturely.
 Here’s a step-by-step visualization: